Krishna17-bit/Research_agent/README.md

 A Gemini-powered, citation-grounded research assistant for scientific papers, technical PDFs, theses, lab reports, SOPs, and figure-heavy research documents.

-This project is built as a portfolio-ready and GitHub-ready demo of a practical research RAG system, not a toy chatbot.
+This project is built as practical research RAG system.
 It supports PDF/TXT/MD ingestion, hybrid retrieval, citation-grounded answering, research workflows, and optional OCR for scanned or image-heavy PDFs.

 ## Why this exists